-Trade and stock changes of additives/oxygenates in 2020p are not available as the EIA no longer collects information on ETBE and MTBE.
+Receipts (from non-specified sources) and trade of additives/oxygenates in 2020 are not available as the EIA no longer collects information on ETBE and MTBE.

 In the 2021 edition, receipts from other sources and total exports of additives/oxygenates have been estimated by the IEA Secretariat for 2019 based on information in the IEA Monthly Annual Oil Statistics.